ksylor/ohshitgit/README.md

 ## Adding a new language

 ### There are a few general rules for translation:
-- Don't translate or change the sitenames ohshitgit.com or dangitgit.com.
+- Don't translate or change the urls ohshitgit.com or dangitgit.com.
 - Don't translate or change metadata - e.g. `contentType: swears` is checked in code and needs to be in english.
 - Don't translate or change file names.
 - Do translate content faithfully and to the best of your ability!
 Use all the swears you want for the swear-filled content.
 Remove swears for the noswear content.
 - Have fun!
 If I've used english idioms that don't translate well, replace them with funnier ones from your language!

-*Note: Please use the two-letter [ISO-639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
+*IMPORTANT: Please use the correct two-letter [ISO-639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes).
 If your content is targeted to a specific country as well, use the format of `pt-BR` using the [ISO-3166 country code](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes).*

 ### Start by creating the translated content

-1. Find the `/en/` folder in the directory and make a copy of it (and all of it's children) renamed with the two-letter [ISO-639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of your language - e.g. `/de/` for German.
+1. Find the `/en/` folder in the directory and make a copy of it (and all of it's children) renamed with the correct two-letter [ISO-639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) of your language.
 In this folder you will find copies of the english-language files for the site, broken down into sub-groups of files with `/swears/` and `/noswears/`.

 2. Each directory contains an `index.html` file which defines some 11ty "front matter" metadata for the language & site version - make sure that this file references the correct language code under the `locale` metadata item.
 The other metadata should not be updated.